imgflo/imgflo-server/README.md

 imgflo requires git master of GEGL and BABL, as well as a custom version of libsoup.
 It is recommended to let make setup this for you, but you can use existing checkouts by customizing PREFIX.
-You only need to install the dependencies once, or when they have changed, see 'git log -- thirdparty'
+You only need to install the dependencies once, or when they have changed.

     git submodule update --init
     make dependencies